“Loose Lid Special”

 Composed and Arranged by Sy Oliver

-Personnel: Tommy Dorsey, lead and solo trombone, directing: Chuck Peterson, lead; Ziggy Elman, Jimmy Blake, Al Sterns, trumpets; Trombones: George Arus, Dave Jacobs, Lowell Martin, trombones; Freddie Stulce, lead alto saxophone; Heinie Beau (clarinet & alto sax); Mannie Gershman and Don Lodice, tenor saxes; Bruce Snyder, baritone sax; Joe Bushkin piano; Clark Yocum guitar; Sid Weiss bass; Buddy Rich drums.
+Personnel: Tommy Dorsey, lead and solo trombone, directing: Chuck Peterson, lead; Ziggy Elman, Jimmy Blake, Al Sterns, trumpets; Trombones: George Arus, Dave Jacobs, Lowell Martin, trombones; Freddie Stulce, lead alto saxophone; Heinie Beau, alto saxophone; Mannie Gershman and Don Lodice, tenor saxophones; Bruce Snyder, baritone saxophone; Joe Bushkin piano; Clark Yocum guitar; Sid Weiss bass; Buddy Rich drums.

 The music and story: